Hakata and Fukuoka

 Nureginu-zuka

-Later, the daughter in the story of Nureginu appeared in her father’s dream and claimed her innocence.
-Finally, he realized he had been wrong, and to appease her soul, he built seven stone monuments, or ‘Ishizuka.’
-Ishido Bridge is said to have been named after these ‘Ishizuka,’ as ‘Ishido’ means ‘Ishizuka.’
+Later, the daughter appeared in her father’s dream, continuing to plead her innocence.
+He then realized his terrible mistake.
+To atone for his error and appease her tormented soul, he built seven stone monuments, or ‘Ishizuka.’
+The nearby Ishido Bridge is said to be named after these stone mounds, as “Ishido” (石堂) is a reading that can mean “stone hall” or “stone mound,” deriving from ‘Ishizuka’ (石塚).

 Kaigenji Temple